Buying real estate in Ireland?

 What's the usual total % of fees and taxes over the purchase price in Ireland?

-The realistic range that covers most standard property transactions in Ireland stretches from about 1.5% at the lean end (for simple cash purchases of resale homes) up to 6% to 8% for higher-value or more complex deals involving new builds, apartments with management companies, or properties triggering higher Stamp Duty tiers.
+That said, the realistic range covering most standard transactions in Ireland runs from about 1.5% at the lean end (simple resale, cash buyer, no complications) up to about 6% to 8% at the high end for pricier homes or complex deals.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Ireland.